So, you need to get unstuck, right?

 Being in a rut may seem like a terrible thing, but it’s not necessarily bad.
 It can allow for reflection and the opportunity to make changes.
 Change is inevitable in life.
 I like to think that change is good–it may not feel like it in the moment, but possibility comes from change.
 However, sometimes change seems imperceptible or too slow for our comfort.
 Sometimes we are resistant to making or acknowledging the changes that we really need to make.

-May you also find a way to become unstuck when you’re in a rut, and find your way toward a happier trajectory.
+May you also find a way to become unstuck when you’re in a rut.
+May you find your way toward a happier trajectory.

 I’d love to hear your perspective on getting unstuck.
 Please drop a comment below.